Crucial80/python-log-analyzer/README.md

 4. Displays a summarized report

 ---
+## Log Source Note
+Different Linux distributions store authentication logs differently.
+This project was tested using both `/var/log/auth.log` and `journalctl` output.
+The analyzer reports events only when relevant authentication activity is present.

 ## Example Use Case
 This tool can help SOC analysts quickly identify brute-force attempts or suspicious login behavior during initial incident triage.